26 Crazy Facts about Google You Need to Know

 - Standford still owns the patent to Google’s algorithm named PageRank.

 - In 1998, the Google homepage included a Yahoo-like punctuation mark: the exclamation point!

-- The first Google Doodle was an out-of-office-message in 1998 when Brin and Page were traveling to Nevada to attend the Burning Man festival.
+- The first Google Doodle was an out-of-office-message in 1998 when Brin and Page were travelling to Nevada to attend the Burning Man festival.

 –The doodle was a man standing behind the second O.